Part 5

 doomsday 20 1200

-For the implementation I decided to use a Kubernetes resource called Jobs.
-Jobs are a resource that creates a pod just like the Deployments we're now familiar with.
-Pods created by Jobs are intended to run once until completion, however they are not removed automatically and neither are the Pods created from a Job removed with the Job.
-The Pods are preserved so that the execution logs can be reviewed after job execution.
-Excellent use cases for Jobs are, for example, backup operations.
+For the implementation, I decided to use a Job, a resource familiar to us from part 2.
+Pods created by Jobs are intended to run once until completion.
+However, neither the completed Jobs nor the Pods are removed automatically.
+Those are preserved so that the execution logs can be reviewed after job execution.

-• Reschedule Jobs until the number of executions defined in Countdown have been completed.
+• Reschedule Jobs until the number of executions defined in Countdown (the length) has been completed.

-• Clean all Jobs and Pods after execution
+• Clean all Jobs and Pods after the execution

 By listening to the Kubernetes API at /apis/stable.dwk/v1/countdowns?watch=true we will receive an ADDED for every Countdown object in the cluster.
-Then creating a job is just parsing the data from the message and POSTing a valid payload to /apis/batch/v1/namespaces/<namespace>/jobs.
+Then creating a job can be done by parsing the data from the message and POSTing a valid payload to /apis/batch/v1/namespaces/<namespace>/jobs.

-For jobs we'll listen to /apis/batch/v1/jobs?watch=true and wait for MODIFIED event where the success state is set to true and update the labels for the jobs to store the status.
-To delete a job and its pod we can send delete request to /api/v1/namespaces/<namespace>/pods/<pod_name> and /apis/batch/v1/namespaces/<namespace>/jobs/<job_name>
+For jobs, we'll listen to /apis/batch/v1/jobs?watch=true and wait for MODIFIED event where the success state is set to true and update the labels for the jobs to store the status.
+To delete a Job and its Pod we can send a delete request to /api/v1/namespaces/<namespace>/pods/<pod_name> and /apis/batch/v1/namespaces/<namespace>/jobs/<job_name>

-And finally to delete the countdown a request to /apis/stable.dwk/v1/namespaces/<namespace>/countdowns/<countdown_name>.
+And finally, we can remove the countdown with a delete request to /apis/stable.dwk/v1/namespaces/<namespace>/countdowns/<countdown_name>.

-A version of this controller has been implemented here: jakousa/dwk-app10-controller:sha-4256579.
-But we cannot simply deploy it as it won't have access to the APIs.
-For this we will need to define suitable access.
+A version of this controller can be found here.
+It has a readily built image jakousa/dwk-app10-controller:sha-4256579.
+We cannot just deploy it as it won't have access to the APIs.
+For this, we will need to define suitable access.

 RBAC